If you travel to Switzerland while pregnant

 • If you are a Swiss cross-border worker who has opted for membership in the French health insurance system, special provisions have been adopted to guarantee continuity of care in Switzerland under certain conditions.

-• Directive 2011/24/EU on patients' rights in cross-border healthcare, which incorporates EU Court of Justice legal precedent on the free circulation of services (including the Kholl and Decker rulings), is not applicable in this country.
+• Directive 2011/24/EU on patients' rights in cross-border healthcare, which incorporates EU Court of Justice legal precedent on the free circulation of services (including the Kholl and Decker rulings), is not applicable in Switzerland.
 This means that standard (non-emergency) ambulatory care cannot be covered.

 This section applies if you are pregnant and a member or the beneficiary of a member of the French health insurance system.
 If you travel to Switzerland, you may be eligible for coverage of any medical care related to your pregnancy, regardless of your circumstances (salaried or self-employed worker, unemployment benefits recipient, resident, pensioner, etc.).